LucDEWI/Masterproef-fase-1/README.md

 This directory contains the functions that are used in the scripts.

+## Herkenning en accuraatheid van testen

+This excel file contains the results of test on this algorithm.

 # Use

 To use this project execute the scripts in the following order.